 There are many tourists here from all over Asia and the West.
-I met Leonie from Holland.
-At Harper’s Restaurant I chatted with a lovely couple from Norway.
+I meet Leonie from Holland.
+At Harper’s Restaurant I chat with a lovely couple from Norway.

-(My table at the restaurant overlooked the canal.
-On the opposite bank were busloads of tourists at the old fort.
-In the water I shot a family of undulating, spotted monitor lizards looking for a dinner of their own.)
+(My table at the restaurant overlooks the canal.
+On the opposite bank are busloads of tourists at the old fort.
+In the water I shoot a family of undulating, spotted monitor lizards looking for a dinner of their own.)

 The wedding celebration begins tonight and continues tomorrow.
 I will be happy to see my old friends again and maybe I will make some new ones.
 Are there more “stories” in my future?